The medical name for a build up of fluid in the abdomen is ascites (pronounced ay-site-eez). It can also be called malignant ascites.

 - a sample of the fluid taken from your abdomen to check for cancer cells or infection

-Your doctor puts a needle into your abdomen to take a sample of fluid.
+Your doctor puts local anaesthetic on the skin to numb the area.
+Then they put a needle into your abdomen to take a sample of fluid.
 They use an ultrasound scan to guide them.
 This can be uncomfortable but isn’t usually painful.

 They use a syringe to draw out some fluid to send to the laboratory.
 In the lab, they examine it under a microscope to look for cancer cells.